 Release of inmate money — May be done one time with the inmates approval.
 A photo I.D. is

 required for the release of any funds/property.

-Telephone Calls — Out-going telephone calls will be made collect, or with a 30 minute calling card
+Telephone Calls — Out-going telephone calls will be made collect, or with a purchase of phone time

 which is available through the commissary.